ExWeiv/weiv-data/app/README.md

 ### Features We're Working On

-- wixData.v2 features in weivData (Create, Drop and List Indexes, Create and Manage Collections etc.) ⏰
+- wix-data.v2 features in weivData (Create, Drop and List Indexes, Create and Manage Collections etc.) ⏰
 - Multilanguage Support (read and write data in multilanguage) ⏰

 ---

 ### Performance

-We can't test it with high traffic right now but what we can say is it's MongoDB and basically you are using MongoDB which is wixData is also using but generally weivData is a bit faster (**2x faster in general** sometimes more somtimes less depends on the function and call) and you can upgrade your MongoDB Cluster to upgrade the performance (MongoDB has a free version too and we have tested everything on that free version which is shared clusters).
+We can't test it with high traffic right now but what we can say is it's MongoDB and basically you are using MongoDB which is wix-data is also using but generally weivData is a bit faster (**2x faster in general** sometimes more somtimes less depends on the function and call) and you can upgrade your MongoDB Cluster to upgrade the performance (MongoDB has a free version too and we have tested everything on that free version which is shared clusters).

 Soon we will add more details and some examples about performance difference.
 To let you also know **get, isReferenced and query** functions are comes with caching feature (will be improved later on).

 **Basic Test Results:**
 We have done few tests using the Wix's backend testing tool.
-We have run get, insert and update function in each 150ms for 100 times and here is the result for weivData and wixData:
+We have run get, insert and update function in each 150ms for 100 times and here is the result for weivData and wix-data:

 - **327ms avg for weivData**
-- **946ms avg for wixData**
+- **946ms avg for wix-data**

-wixData is much better for cold starts and more consistent (wixData always completed in 900-1050ms) over weivData.
+wix-data is much better for cold starts and more consistent (wix-data always completed in 900-1050ms) over weivData.
 But it satyed slower than weivData after cold start of weivData.
-You may see up to 3000+ms in weivData for cold starts but this would never happen in wixData, as you use weivData (after cold start) it will respond much faster. (weivData completed it's first few calls (1-10 calls in general depends on how fast you are making the calls) arround 2000ms then it was more consistent and stayed arround 300ms) You can test it and see yourself.
+You may see up to 3000+ms in weivData for cold starts but this would never happen in wix-data, as you use weivData (after cold start) it will respond much faster. (weivData completed it's first few calls (1-10 calls in general depends on how fast you are making the calls) arround 2000ms then it was more consistent and stayed arround 300ms) You can test it and see yourself.

 > Tests are made in backend testing tool in a free Wix Studio website.
 And weivData library was also using free shared clusters of MongoDB.